Super Lawyers

 • Michael H Morgenstern: Florida vocational rehab expert who has been named in hundreds of cases.
 (Motion to strike this expert.)

 • Rick A. Sarkisian: An instructor at California State University, Sarkisian is a frequently used vocational rehabilitation expert.
 He has been a rehabilitation counselor, school counselor, and vocational counselor and has testified as an expert hundreds of times, mostly in California.
-He is also the author of books designed for Catholics that people find their purpose in life.
+He is also the author of books designed for Catholics that help people find their purpose in life.

 Our Practice